CodeoOy/Hula/README.md

 7. Still in the app folder, run `npm run dev`
 8. From the root, setup diesel: `diesel migration run` and then `diesel setup`
 9. From the root, run `cargo run`
-10. App SHOULD be up at 127.0.0.1:8086.
+10. App SHOULD be up at localhost:8086.
-11. Not everything works, this is very much a WIP at this state.